GW H-1B Sponsorship

 To request access to ISOGateWay and start working on a scholar application, please follow the below steps:

-1. Log into ISOGateWay.
+- Log into ISOGateWay.

-3. Click on Departmental Services on the left side, and then click the Add a New Person button near the bottom.
+- Click on Departmental Services on the left side, and then click the Add a New Person button near the bottom.
 Please add your employee applicant to our system.
-If the system says a record already exist for that person, please email [email protected] to ask for the user's internal ISOGateway TEMP ID.
+If the system says a record already exist for that person, please email iso

-4. After the new person is added to our system, please click on Departmental Services on the left side again, and then click on the International Employee Application button on the bottom of the screen.
+*If you are able to add a new person successfully, our system will send you an email containing the applicant's credentials to use for Step 5. - After the new person is added to our system, please click on Departmental Services on the left side again, and then click on the International Employee Application button on the bottom of the screen.

-5. Enter the applicant's University ID (this may be a TEMP ID from Step 3) and DOB when prompted.
+*Please note that you cannot use the various "My Cases" lists at the top of the screen. - Enter the applicant's University ID (this may be a TEMP ID from Step 3) and DOB when prompted.

-6. Scroll to the bottom and click + Start a New Request.
+- Scroll to the bottom and click + Start a New Request.
 You can then proceed filling out your application eforms.

 *Important Note: If you need to resume filling out your application at a later date, please use Step 4 to log in, but not Step 6.
 Instead of Step 6, you can scroll to the bottom of the same page and click the dated application draft (do not start a new request).